[Copilot Studio] Comparing methods for giving an agent KPI data for aggregation: chat attachments, file knowledge, and SharePoint

 #!/usr/bin/env python3

-"""Generate verification Excel for year-over-year (YoY) aggregation.
+"""Generate a verification Excel for YoY aggregation.

 Raw data to be read by the code interpreter (CI).

-3 companies × monthly KPIs for October–December of both 2024 and 2025 in a single RawMonthly sheet.
+Contains monthly KPIs for 3 companies × (Oct–Dec 2024 and 2025) in one RawMonthly sheet.

 this file contains no aggregation formulas or summary sheets (only raw data is passed).